Qaswara98/Thesis_PCA_vs_AE/README.md

 ## Getting Started

 For a quick start, it is recommended to first visit the ‘INTRODUCTION’ section to gain an understanding of the project.
-Following this, proceed to the ‘INSTALL’ section, where detailed instructions are provided for a smooth installation of the Tool on your system.
+Following this, proceed to the ‘Installation Instructions’ section, where detailed instructions are provided for a smooth installation of the Tool on your system.
 Upon successful installation, navigate to the ‘USE’ section.
 This section offers a succinct tutorial on the basic operations and functionalities of the Tool, enabling immediate and effective usage.
+# Introduction

 ## Get Data